-Figure S15.
+Figure S19.
 Heatmaps of the difference (ΔΔ14C) between observed and modelled Δ14CChl values on a biplot for soil turnover time (Ts, years) versus soil proportion (Ps, %) for each of the eight samples collected in different years.
 The ΔΔ14C value larger than the 2σ analytical error of CSRA (>16‰) was not considered in this plot.
 The white arrows denote the smallest ΔΔ14C values (i.e., the most plausible models).

-Figure S16.
+Figure S20.
 The ΔΔ14C heatmap that overlayed all the eight heatmaps in Figure S12.
 The arithmetic mean of the ΔΔ14C values from the eight years are shown.
 The white arrow denotes the smallest ΔΔ14C value (i.e., the most plausible model).

+Figure S21.
+The Faraday cup 2 (m/z 44, CO2) peaks for 1 µgC working standard, AMS tin capsule, and procedural blank (ten times diluted) on overlaid nano-EA/IRMS chromatograms.

+Figure S22.
+The effect of wet chemistry blank Δ14C on the corrected Δ14CChl values of the four Chl a data that satisfied the purity criterion and are used for modelling (1973, 1982, 1995, and 2007 CE, solid horizontal lines).
+Dashed lines represent the corrected Δ14CChl value as a function of the wet chemistry blank Δ14C (from –1,000 to 0‰) with the MICADAS analytical error (± 8‰, 1σ).
+The black vertical line and shading denote the AMS capsule and machine blank Δ14C (–303 ± 24‰).

+Figure S23. (a) Total ion chromatogram of the procedural blank (TMS reagent background subtracted) and (b) mass spectrum of benzoic acid TMS derivative (6.3 min).

+Figure S24. (a) Total ion chromatogram of the procedural blank (TMS reagent background subtracted) and (b) mass spectrum of diethyl phthalate (10.3 min).

+Figure S25.
+Sensitivity analysis of the two-pool mixing model for the change in its two outputs; the most plausible (a) proportion of soil carbon PS and (b) turnover time of soil carbon TS in response to the change in Quercus leaf turnover time TQ values from 0.5 to 5.0 years.
+Mean and standard deviation of 1973, 1982, 1995, and 2007 data are shown.